vhiribarren/nrf52833-rgb-led-matrix-lib-rust/README.md

 - a 64x32 [Adafruit matrix panel]
 - a BBC micro:bit v2
+- an edge adapter for the micro:bit to plug some Dupont cables
 - a [Adafruit RGB Matrix bonnet] to convert the 3.3V micro:bit GPIO outputs to 5V
 - various Dupont cables, that I made to select the size and the required male/female connectors
 - there is also a 5V DC power supply which can provide up to 10 A